Diocese of Meaux: Notable events

 Pope Eugene III stayed some days at Meaux from 12 June to 30 June 1147.

 In 1562 most of the inhabitants of Meaux had become Protestants.
 In the First War of Religion Joachim de Montluc, sent by the king, proceeded with rigour against them.
-They were still sufficiently powerful in 1567 to attempt to carry off, in the vicinity of Meaux, Catherine de' Medici and Charles IX; and so for that reason, shortly after St. Bartholomew's day in August 1572, Charles IX ordered the massacre of the Protestants of Meaux.
+They were still sufficiently powerful in 1567 to attempt to carry off, in the vicinity of Meaux, Catherine de' Medici and Charles IX.
+Shortly after St. Bartholomew's day in August 1572, the Protestants of Meaux were massacred.
 At the château of Fontainebleau, built by Francis I, was held the theological conference of 4 May 1600, between the Catholics (Cardinal du Perron, de Thou, Pithou) and the Calvinists (du Plessis Mornay, Philippe Canaye, Isaac Casaubon).

-In 1664 Blessed Eudes preached for two months at Meaux, Mme Guyon passed the first six months of 1695 at the Visitation convent of Meaux, where Bossuet had frequent conferences with her, but failed to make her abandon her mystic views.
+In 1664, John Eudes preached for two months at Meaux.
+Jeanne Guyon passed the first six months of 1695 at the Visitation convent of Meaux, where Bossuet had frequent conferences with her, but failed to make her abandon her mystic views.